BenNilsson/Pinecone/README.md

 </div>

 <h1 align="center">Pinecone Networking</h1>

-<p>This project is currently under re-construction in a private repo.
-It will be available once it has reached a presentable state</p>

 <p>Pinecone Networking is a lightweight C# networking library designed for use in multiplayer games, made for the Unity game engine.</p>